 Magrane is the poet in residence at the Arizona-Sonora Desert Museum and is the founding editor of Spiral Orb, an experiment in permaculture poetics.
 He has been an artist in residence in three U.S. national parks.
 He has received grants and awards from the National Endowment for the Humanities, the Arizona Commission on the Arts, and Tucson Pima Arts Council, among others.

 His creative collaborations include work in several genres, such as Borderlands Theater’s Tucson Pastorela (2010-2012), and the borderlands song cycle (F)light, which Women in Harmony, a 60-member women’s chorus, premiered in Portland, Maine in 2011.
-A current art-science collaboration, Bycatch, brings together poetics, visual art, political ecology, and marine ecology to address the (un)sustainability of Gulf of California fisheries, and is featured in an exhibit at the University of Arizona Museum of Art in Spring 2017.
+A current art-science collaboration, Bycatch, brings together poetics, visual art, political ecology, and marine ecology to address the (un)sustainability of Gulf of California fisheries, and was featured in an exhibit at the University of Arizona Museum of Art in Spring 2017.

 Magrane is the creator and curator of A Poetic Inventory of Saguaro National Park, which gathered eighty poets and writers to write pieces based on species in the park for the 2011 National Park Service and National Geographic Society BioBlitz.
 The project was replicated at Rocky Mountain National Park the following year, and also inspired the Campus Creature Census at Oregon State University.